patdie421/A2-portdoubler-romemulator/v0.1/README.md

-Tested, working.
+~~Tested, working.~~ Issue were reported.
+Debug in progress (thanks Daniel)
-Installation in some IIe will be difficult for card in upper slot.
+Warning: Installation in some IIe will be difficult for card in upper slot.